Bartholomey/the_lake_redoubt/julija/07_chapter_seven.md

 “Machine, let’s go for a walk.”
 Lake Redoubt with its white walls comes into view – there are no flags, just its blue roofs.
 “Okay, that’s enough.”
 I pause for a  second.
 “Machine ... if you were ordered to destroy my core so that nothing would remain of me, of Julija, of all those Is; if you were tasked with shattering my mind in such a way that I would become detached from both Structures; that I would lose the will to live in the Redoubt; that I would stop remembering and caring for the Red Fortress, how would you proceed?
 The way I see it, I’m more or less inaccessible.
 Even if something or someone pulls me out of the river, I will die intact, mentally speaking.
 The core will remain.
 What would it take to break me?
 Being ‘deconstructed’ by a team of specialists?
 Being catalogued?
 Remember, you said you wanted to catalogue me.
 Being called an exhibit?”

-*Symmetry Stranger says that the act of cataloguing alone, which I rightfully fear, is not sufficient to destroy my core; he evades the other questions, adding that the Redoubt was built not for triumph but for endurance: “Your story is taking place between two structures: the warmth of your survival mechanisms and the cold horror of perfection.”*
+*Symmetry Stranger says that the act of cataloguing alone, which I rightfully fear, would not suffice to destroy my core; he evades the other questions, adding that the Redoubt was built not for triumph but for endurance: “Your story is taking place between two structures: the warmth of your survival mechanisms and the cold horror of perfection.”*

 Me: “...
 The majesty of the Red Fortress is hovering above everything.”